 What is your favorite EatingWell recipe?

-ME: The Peanut Energy Bars—they’re perfect for long bike rides.
-I like to eat real food that I made while I exercise rather than buy a premade, packaged energy bar.
+ME: EatingWell Energy Bars—they’re perfect for long bike rides.
+I like to eat real food that I make while I exercise rather than buying packaged energy bars.

 What is your pet’s name?